anantojha/Website-Interaction-Data-Analyzer/HTML/readMe.txt

 Make sure you have Node.js installed (https://nodejs.org/en/download/)

 Set Up on a localhost
-- Open Terminal
-- Navigate to where this folder is stored inside the Terminal
+- Navigate to project directory using command line
-- write "npm install" and then click enter
+- enter "npm install" this will install all other dependencies
-- write "node server.js"
+- enter "node server.js"
 - a message "Server has started" should pop up
 - go to http://localhost:8000/ to use the program